NatashaVF/dl-chem-101-stripped/01_prop_pred_FFN/README.md

 ## Install

-Install the conda environment (this installs a virtual environment, with the right packages, making it easier for people to use your code):
+Install the conda environment (this installs a virtual environment, with the right packages, making it easier for people to use your code).
+Enviornment.yml contains name of environment, channels(remote repositories with import packages), and dependencies
 ```
 conda env create -f enviornment.yml
 pip install -r requirements.txt